 This was my FAVORITE restaurant in Medellin, hands down.
 I’m still dreaming about the food and drink and I had there 🤤.

-Located in the Envigado neighborhood, Pedacito de Amor is a steakhouse that literally serves you your food while it’s still sizzling.
+Located in the Envigado neighborhood, Pedacito de Amor is a steakhouse that serves you your food while it’s still sizzling.
 I ordered the Costillos Baby – ribs accompanied with BBQ sauce out of this world, and two sides of your choice.
 I picked papa francesa (traditional fries) and platano aborrajado – essentially a fried sweet plantain ball with a guava filling.
 The food was DELICIOUS, I can’t stress this enough.
-The mojito I order was also made to perfection.
+The mojito I ordered was also made to perfection.
 I was practically in a coma afterwards and all the food was very inexpensive.
-Everything I ordered cost $24,500 COP, which is ~$7 USD!
+Everything I ordered cost COP 24,500, which is ~$7!

 The ambiance also needs to be highlighted.
 It’s definitely the perfect place to go for date night.
 They have indoor and outdoor seating, but it doesn’t really matter where you sit.
 The entire restaurant is very romantic.
 I also love that you can see the chef and cooks working in the kitchen.
 The service was also impeccable too.
 I was seated and served almost immediately – granted it wasn’t extremely crowded when I went on a Saturday night.